KarenSchoninger/NGS-data-manipulation-with-Unix/README.md

 # NGS-data-manipulation-with-Unix
-The objective of this exercise is to practice the manipulation of NGS (Next Generation Sequencing) data using UNIX commands.
+This analysis shows steps to obtain basic information from a data file in .fastq format using UNIX commands.